 They were among only 240 awardees nationwide and three from Vanderbilt.

 So what inspires the man who inspires so many others?
 "The excitement of discovering something new and the humility of realizing how much there is left to discover," he answers.
 "By developing devices that better interface with the human body, and tools that better quantify human movement performance, we are striving to improve mobility and quality of life for individuals with disabilities and enhance human capabilities beyond their natural biological limits."

 "We don't yet understand how individual properties of the foot, such as toe length or stiffness, affect walking performance.
 If we did, then we could potentially optimize these features in prosthetic feet to improve health and mobility outcomes for users."
-Karl Zelik Assistant Professor of Mechanical Engineering Assistant Professor of Biomedical Engineering For More Information Vanderbilt University School of Engineering PMB 351826 2301 Vanderbilt Place Nashville, Tennessee 37235-1826 (615) 322-2762 Web: engineering.vanderbilt.edu Office of Undergraduate Admissions Vanderbilt University 2305 West End Avenue Nashville, Tennessee 37203-1727 (615) 322-2561 or (800) 288-0432 Email: admissions@vanderbilt.edu Web: admissions.vanderbilt.edu Office of Student Financial Aid and Scholarships Vanderbilt University 2309 West End Avenue Nashville, Tennessee 37203-1725 (615) 322-3591 or (800) 288-0204 Email: finaid@vanderbilt.edu Web: vanderbilt.edu/financialaid Accreditation All programs leading to the bachelor of engineering degree at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, abet.org.
-The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET, abet.org.
-Vanderbilt University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award bachelor's, master's, education specialist's, professional, and doctoral degrees and is a member of the Association of American Universities.
-In compliance with federal law, including the provisions of Title VII of the Civil Rights Act of 1964, Title X of the Education Amendment of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Mondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, religion, color, national or ethnic origin, age, disability, military service, or genetic information in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other university-administered programs; or employment.
-In addition, the university does not discriminate against individuals on the basis of their sexual orientation, gender identity, or gender expression consistent with the university's nondiscrimination policy, Inquiries or complaints should be directed to the Equal Opportunity, Affirmative Action, and Disability Services Department, Baker Building, PMB 401809, 2301 Vanderbilt Place, Nashville, TN 37240-1809.
-Telephone (615) 322-4705 (V) TDD); Fax (613) 343-4969.
+Karl Zelik Assistant Professor of Mechanical Engineering Assistant Professor of Biomedical Engineering For More Information Vanderbilt University School of Engineering PMB 351826 2301 Vanderbilt Place Nashville, Tennessee 37235-1826 (615) 322-2762 Web: engineering.vanderbilt.edu Office of Undergraduate Admissions Vanderbilt University 2305 West End Avenue Nashville, Tennessee 37203-1727 (615) 322-2561 or (800) 288-0432 Email: admissions@vanderbilt.edu Web: admissions.vanderbilt.edu Office of Student Financial Aid and Scholarships Vanderbilt University 2309 West End Avenue Nashville, Tennessee 37203-1725 (615) 322-3591 or (800) 288-0204 Email: finaid@vanderbilt.edu Web: vanderbilt.edu/financialaid Accreditation All programs leading to the bachelor of engineering at Vanderbilt are accredited by the Engineering Accreditation Commission of ABET, abet.org.
+The bachelor of science in computer science is accredited by the Computing Accreditation Commission of ABET, abet.org.
+Vanderbilt University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award bachelor's, master's, professional, and doctoral degrees.

-Vanderbilt\, Vanderbilt University\, V Oak Leaf Design\, Star V Design\, and Anchor Down\ are trademarks of The Vanderbilt University. © 2017 Vanderbilt University.
+Vanderbilt University is committed to principles of equal opportunity and affirmative action.
+Vanderbilt[®] and the Vanderbilt logos are registered trademarks of The Vanderbilt University. © 2018 Vanderbilt University.
 All rights reserved.
-Produced by Vanderbilt University Creative Services and Vanderbilt Printing Services.
-Printed on paper with 30% post-consumer recycled content, as part of the university's commitment to environmental stewardship and natural resource protection.
+Produced by Vanderbilt University Marketing Solutions and Vanderbilt Printing Services.
+Printed on paper with 10 percent post-consumer recycled content, as part of the university's commitment to environmental stewardship and natural resource protection.
 This publication is recyclable.
 Please recycle it.